epoupon/fileshelter/README.md

 - Maximum file size is set to 1 MB

 ## Features
+- Multiple file upload (a zip is created server side)
 - Period of validity (from one hour to years)
 - Optional download limit
 - Optional password protection